A federal government Website managed by the U.S. Department of Health and Human Services

 Children should receive two doses of MMR vaccine.

-MMRV vaccine is licensed for children 12 months to 12 years of age and may be used in place of MMR vaccine if varicella vaccination is also needed.
-A healthcare provider can help decide which vaccine to use.
+MMRV vaccine is licensed for children 12 months to 12 years old and may be used in place of MMR vaccine if varicella vaccination is also needed.
+A health care provider can help decide which vaccine to use.

 MMR vaccine is very safe and effective.
 MMR vaccine is the best way to protect children against mumps and to prevent them from spreading the disease to others.

 Anyone born during or after 1957, who has never had mumps or has never been vaccinated, is at risk for mumps.
 They should get at least one dose of the MMR vaccine.
-Two doses are recommended for adults at higher risk, such as students in college, trade school, and training programs; international travelers; and healthcare professionals.
+Two doses are recommended for adults at increased risk, such as students in college, trade school, and training programs, international travelers, and health care professionals.

 If you are not sure if you are protected against mumps, first try to find your vaccination records or documentation of mumps immunity.
 If you do not have written documentation of mumps immunity, you should get MMR vaccine.
 Another option is to have a doctor test your blood to determine whether you’re immune, but this is likely to cost more and will take two doctor’s visits.
 There is no harm in getting another dose of MMR vaccine if you may already be immune to mumps.

 Women who are planning to become pregnant should make sure they are protected against mumps before they get pregnant.
 Most women of childbearing age were vaccinated as children with the MMR vaccine, but they should confirm this with their doctor.
 If they need to get vaccinated for mumps, they should avoid becoming pregnant until one month (28 days) after receiving the MMR vaccine.